Troilus: The lover

-The last aspect of the character of Troilus to develop in the tradition has become the one for which he is best known.
+The last aspect of the character of Troilus to develop in the tradition has become the one for which he is best known in modern times.
 Chaucer's Troilus and Criseyde and Shakespeare's Troilus and Cressida both focus on Troilus in his role as a lover.
 This theme is first introduced by Benoît de Sainte-Maure in the Roman de Troie and developed by Guido delle Colonne.
 Boccaccio's Il Filostrato is the first book to take the love-story as its main theme.
 Robert Henryson and John Dryden are other authors who dedicate works to it.

 The story of Troilus' romance developed within the context of the male-centred conventions of courtly love and thus the focus of sympathy was to be Troilus and not his beloved.
 As different authors recreated the romance, they would interpret it in ways affected both by the perspectives of their own times and their individual preoccupations.
 The story as it would later develop through the works of Boccaccio, Chaucer and Shakespeare is summarised below.